We discovered technologies that provide insights on hidden underground root systems to creating assurance colonies to save plant communities.

 Here are a few things we learned on our Lotusland visit:

-Management of Ecology with Seasonal Maintenance Plans
+Seasonal Maintenance Plans

 To maintain a garden of this scale, the “back-of-house” occupies a significant area on the property.
 There’s a wide range of equipment and tools, including a woodshop, paint shed, a metal and repair shop, an irrigation shed, several green houses, storage for hardscape materials, as well as soil, mulch, and compost.
 Every garden area has a hidden maintenance shed, where daily used tools are stored away.